 There's no denying that grey living rooms are still the most popular mainstream color choice.
 It has become the neutral of choice, replacing cream and beige for the modern home.

-A timeless and enduring blue hue, Pantone Classic Blue is elegant in its simplicity.
-Suggestive of the sky at dusk, the reassuring qualities of the thought-provoking color highlight our desire for a dependable and stable foundation on which to build as we cross the threshold into a new era.
+Back in 2020, a timeless and enduring blue hue, Pantone Classic Blue, was the most talked about living room color – and remains a popular choice.
+Elegant in its simplicity, it is suggestive of the sky at dusk, and the reassuring qualities of the thought-provoking color highlight our desire for a dependable and stable foundation on which to build as we cross the threshold into a new era.

 The color is reflective of the nostalgia trend that's sweeping through interiors, offering comfort, calm and a connection to nature as well as being a beautiful hue to look at.
 It's all about wellbeing, biophilia, and creating a restful sanctuary within your home.